MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/featured-stats-and-leaderboards.md

 The picture above shows how Featured Stats will look in your title's GameHub.
 The Featured Stats are shown withing the red box.

-With Data Platform 2017, you only need to configure a stat which is used for a social leaderboard that is featured on a player's GameHub page.
+With Player Data 2017, you only need to configure a stat which is used for a social leaderboard that is featured on a player's GameHub page.

 You can use Partner Center to configure a featured stat and leaderboard that is associated with your game.

-Add configuration by doing the following:
+**To add configuration:**

 1. Navigate to the **Featured Stats and Leaderboards** section for your title, located under **Services** > **Xbox Live** > **Featured Stats and Leaderboards**.